EF Core Sidekick: Using this extension for auto code generation

 General configuration

-- Override: Overwrites the existing files with the same file names.
+- Overwrite: Overwrites the existing files with the same file names.

 Target configuration